 CTRL's Jack Child Teaching with Technology Award honors faculty who have demonstrated creativity in using technology in their teaching.
 The award is named for the founding director of the Center for Teaching Excellence (the precursor of CTRL), who was instrumental in encouraging AU faculty members to incorporate technological tools into their teaching practices.

 Any faculty member teaching full-time or part-time during the current academic year is eligible for nomination.
 Both individual faculty members and teams of faculty members may be nominated.

 The winning faculty member (or faculty team) receives an award of $1000.
 In addition to being recognized at the annual Ann Ferren Conference in January, the winner will present a demonstration of his or her innovative teaching during the August CTRL Teaching, Research, and Technology Workshops.

 Nominations may be made by any member of the university community.
-A short-list of nominees will be requested to provide a brief description of their activities involving use of technology in the classroom.
-The selection panel for the short list and for the winner will be composed of members of CTRL plus a previous winner of the award.
+Self-nominations are not eligible.
+A short list of nominees will be requested to provide a brief description of their activities involving use of technology in the classroom.
+The selection panel for the short list and for the winner will be composed of members from CTRL and a previous winner of the award.

-Nominations for the 2014 Jack Child Teaching with Technology Award will open in January 2014.
+The nomination window for the 2017 Jack Child Teaching with Technology Award has closed.